mr-bt/manager.README/README.md

 I love to work through problems together if it's helpful to you.

+### How do I think about trust

+Trust and developing trust is a vast topic.
+Still, I broadly think about trust in the terms:

+* Empathy: I believe you care about me and my success (two-way street).
+One will not trust you if it is thought that you care more about yourself than about them.
+* Logic: If it doesn't make sense or lacks rigour, chances are one will not trust your judgement.
+* Authenticity: If one feels they're not getting access to the "real" you — to a full and complete accounting of what you know, think, and feel — chances are they will not feel safe around you and therefore not trust you.
+* Execution: If one doesn't walk the talk, meaning not dependable, chances are they will not trust you.

+Tips:

+* Vulnerability precedes trust, not the other way around
+* You tend to judge yourself by your intentions, but people tend to judge you by how your actions make them feel
+* As a manager and/or leader, you have the duty to foster trust, not the direct and indirect reports.
+* If trust falls short between us, you'll lose your job!

 ### Coaching

 I've drafted this section a few times now and always falls short on such an important topic.
 I expect you to coach and coach some more and be great at it.
 I'm here to help.